peculiarOne/longmeadow-hugo/content/coronavirus.md

 title = "Coronavirus"
 +++

+## Update, June 19th

+From this coming Sunday we'll be live streaming morning our services on YouTube.
+Head over to [our channel](https://tinyurl.com/LongmeadowLive) at 10:30am each Sunday to join us.

 ## Update, May 11th

 Though we're still unable to meet in-person there are lots of opportunities during the week to see & speak to others, be taught from scripture, encourage each other and pray together.
 Here's a run-down of what's happening currently.